 For more information about value proposition, check out: How to write a value proposition.

-This is the sneakiest tip in this list.
+This is the sneakiest tip on this list.
 Turn on your private mode, close your door and try this tip without telling anyone.

-We covered how you can use facebook groups to your advantage in this article: How To Find Customers Online Using 20+ Actionable Strategies (on 5 platforms).
+We covered how you can use Facebook groups to your advantage in this article:

-Step 2: Share this post in the groups you want as your target audience
+Step 2: Share this post in the groups with the audience you want to target